jupyterlab/frontends-team-compass/docs/team.md

-# Current Jupyter Frontends Council members
+# Current Jupyter Jupyter Frontends Council members

-This page lists (in random order) the officially named Frontends Council members.
+This page lists (in random order) the officially named Jupyter Frontends Council members.

-Council members are actively participating in the development, maintenance, planning, and discussion around projects in the JupyterLab Github organization.
+Council members are actively participating in the development, maintenance, planning, and discussion around projects in the JupyterLab Github organization and the Jupyter Notebook project.

 ```{eval-rst}